A Parent's Guide to Overseas Study

 If your student is thinking about studying abroad . . .

 - Encourage him/her to go!
 Students who have participated in Overseas Study programs have said that studying abroad is a life-changing experience.
 Studying abroad helps students focus on their goals and teaches them to live and work with people from different cultures.
 It is one of the most effective and dramatic experiences your student can have to broaden their international and intercultural awareness.
 A great way for your son or daughter to get started is by visiting our office, contacting a study abroad returnee or simply exploring our Web site.

 - Understand that studying abroad does not have to be expensive!
 Numerous financial resources are available and financial aid can also be applied to most programs.
-Visit www.indiana.edu/~overseas/basics/finaid.shtml for more financial information.
+Visit our financial aid page for more information.